-where $|s|$ is the number of tokens in sentence $s$.
+where $l_{\text{1gram}} (s, k)$ and $l_{\text{2gram}} (s, k)$ are the penalty terms for generating unigrams $w_1^{\text{PII}}$ and bigrams $(w_1^{\text{PII}}, w_2^{\text{PII}})$ associated with PII. $P(w_1^{\text{PII}} | \{ w_i \}_{i=1}^{k-1})$ is the likelihood of generating the token $w_1^{\text{PII}}$ associated with PII at position $k$. $\Theta_n$ is the set of n-grams associated with PII.
+To construct $\Theta_n$, we extract all PII-associated n-grams from the training set using scrubadub\footnote{\url{https://github.com/LeapBeyond/scrubadub}}.
+The cumulative loss is then calculated as: { { \abovedisplayskip{0pt} \belowdisplayskip{0pt} } } where $|s|$ is the number of tokens in sentence $s$.
 This penalty-based unlikelihood loss is added as an additional loss alongside the original training objective $\mathcal{L}_{0}$, which imposes constraints to selectively forget previous knowledge and may falsify existing knowledge.
 Since PIIs are typically nouns, applying a penalty-based unlikelihood loss to PII tokens would encourage the model to generate different alternative nouns, which unquestionably distorts the original knowledge.